Dominic Smith Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.15 team ERA that ranks 15th among all league pitching staffs.
+- The Phillies have a 4.14 team ERA that ranks 15th across all league pitching staffs.

-- Phillies pitchers combine to surrender the eighth-fewest home runs in baseball (85 total, one per game).
+- The Phillies give up the seventh-fewest home runs in baseball (86 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.